404andrewtaylor/Vasculature/README.md

 Created in Unity3D using C#.
 Some prototyping with Python in Blender.

 Designed for straightforward use and broad applicability, with clear step-by-step instructions and documentation.
+Designed to be modular for scalability.

 My largest project to date @ > 10,000 lines of code written over several months.